-Cell phone must be kept out of sight.
-Cellphones that are seen will be taken by staff member and turned in to administration.
+Cell phones must be kept out of sight.
+Cell phones that are seen will be taken by a staff member and turned in to administration.
 After the first offense, students may retrieve cell phone from administration (or appointed staff member) at the end of the school day.
 After the second offense the parent/guardian must pick up the cell phone from school personnel.
 After the third offense the student must turn in the cell phone to administration or appointed staff member when entering the school for two weeks.

-VAPE/SMOKE/BULLYING DETECTORS
+VAPING/SMOKING/BULLYING DETECTORS

-Vape detectors have been installed throughout the Fond du Lac Ojibwe School as a deterrent to smoking, vaping and bullying.
-The following will occur when detector alerts staff:
+Vape detectors have been installed throughout the Fond du Lac Ojibwe School as a deterrent to smoking, vaping, and bullying.
+The following will occur when a detector alerts staff to a concern:

-- 1. Detection and Immediate Action

-- a.
-Is considered a Level B offense

-- b.
-Confiscation: Any cigarettes, vaping devices or any other illegal contraband found will be confiscated and not returned
+- 1. Any cigarettes, vaping devices, or any other illegal contraband found will be confiscated and not returned in accordance with the search and seizure policy (pg 12-14).
+School resource officer/law enforcement and parent/guardian will be notified. - 2.
+Intervention and Education for Possession or Vaping: Student will be referred to smoking cessation classes.

-- c.
-School Resource Officer may be notified

-- 2. Intervention and Education for Possession or Vaping: student will be referred to smoking cessation classes

-Notification: If a student is caught with smoking, vaping or with a vaping device, the school will notify parents/guardians and refer student to cessation class.
+Notification: If a student is caught smoking, vaping, or with a vaping device, the school will notify parents/guardians and refer student to cessation class.